aukkawut/aukkawut.github.io/index.md

 ### Projects

-Here is the list of some class projects I have done (please look into my [github](https://github.com/aukkawut/) for more recent projects):
+Here is the list of some class/graduation projects I have done (please look into my [github](https://github.com/aukkawut/) for more recent projects):
   * Using generative adversarial networks for recovering the information from inverse Conway's game of life
   * Fine tuning transformer model with adversarial training for news headline generation
     * Proposal [link](/collections/presentation/ds595_proposal.pdf)